 Behavioral and Emotional Dysregulation

-- Trouble identifying own and others’ emotions
+- Trouble identifying one’s own and others’ emotions

 - Extreme reactions to changes in routine